Contact Us

 • Start Point: Soraypampa

-Despite being voted one of the best 25 treks in the world by National Geographic, the Salkantay Trek is still very much off the beaten path.
+Despite being voted one of the best 25 treks in the world by National Geographic, the Salkantay Trek is still very much off the beaten track.
 It is a longer hike, which automatically removes a lot of tourists.
-Of course, this could be a point against if you only have very limited holiday time.
-But we think it’s worth taking your time over!
-One doesn’t simply pop down to South America for a weekend.
+But we think it’s worth your time.

-The Salkantay Trek is a Machu Picchu hike for hikers… and people who like long treks in the mountains.
-The fact that it finishes with a wonder of the modern world is just an awesome bonus.
+The Salkantay Trek is a hike to Machu Picchu for serious hikers… for people who like long treks in the mountains.
+The fact that it finishes at the wonder of the modern world, Machu Picchu is just an awesome bonus.
 You will be hiking up some serious mountain passes and wild camping overnight.

-We included it in our list of 5 Multi-Day Treks in Peru that Aren’t the Inca Trail for that reason.
-If Machu Picchu isn’t necessarily your be-all and end-all, it’s worth widening your horizons to the great trekking options across Peru.
+We included it in our list of 5 Multi-Day Treks in Peru that are not the Inca Trail for that reason.
+If the Inca Trail to Machu Picchu isn’t necessarily your be-all and end-all, it’s worth widening your horizons to the great trekking options across Peru.

 Lares Trek